spacetelescope/aas229_workshop/Installation_and_Setup.md

     % git clone http://github.com/spacetelescope/aas229_workshop.git

 or by downloading and then expanding the repository file.
+Github allows for downloading a ZIP file, click on the green "Clone or Download" button on the front page and select zip file.
+Save the zip file to a reasonable directory and unpack it.

 Then, cd into the aas229_workshop directory.